Jvanl2000/AP-Computer-Science-A/Section 1.3/Notes.md

 - Method name: `letsMakeADeal`
 - Inputs: `int n`
 - Returns: `None`
-- Description: Simulates which stratagy would be better in the game "Let's Make a Deal", changing doors, or staying with your original choice.
+- Description: Simulates which strategy would be better in the game "Let's Make a Deal", changing doors, or staying with your original choice.

 ## S1 — Incorrect While Loop
 ### Question